antonioacsj/hush/README.md

-# hush - Hash tool for Rush situations
+# hush - Hash tool for rush situations

-`hush` is a hashing algorithm designed to handle increasingly larger files by utilizing parallel/concurrent computation and make the work faster.
+`hush` is a hashing algorithm designed to be faster than usual.

+### ⚠️ If you know a fast way to hash big amount of files/data in ordinary computers, please, let me know!

+### How It Works

 To files smaller than block size, computes hashes in a single block.

-To big files, it divides into blocks, hashes them, and then combines the block hashes into a final hash, similar to how a blockchain works.
+To big files, it divides into blocks, hashes each block, and then combines this hashes into a final hash, similar to how a blockchain works.
 (See picture.)

+### Blocksize

+The blocksize is whats differs hush of traditional hash algorithms.
+Valid values: 15KB 10MB, 1GB, etc.
+where: **B = 1 Byte**

-The work is made in a multithread/multiworker environment, to try maximize speed to generate or verify integrity of big volume of data.
+All work is made in a multithread environment, to maximize speed.

-### ⚠️ If you know a fast way to hash big amount of files/data in ordinary computers, please, let me know!

-### How It Works

-hush uses multi-threaded processing to hash file blocks, improving speed on large files.
-After hashing each block, it generates a final hash by combining the hashes of all blocks in sequence.

 ![alt text](https://github.com/antonioacsj/rash/blob/master/etc/Blocks.jpg?raw=true)